raazkhnl/raazkhnl/README.md

 ## **************** Did you Know? *******************
 - Q. 🤔Why was the math book sad?
 >      >> Because it had too many problems.
-- Q. 💻Why was the computer cold?
->      >> It left its Windows open.
 - Q. 🚴Why couldn't the bicycle stand up by itself?
 >      >> It was two-tired.
 - Q. 🍅Why did the tomato turn red?